 I Hate to Tell You: We Can Still Get It Right

-Many get it wrong when they excuse the amoral behavior, or enabling thereof, by those in public office.
+We get it wrong when they excuse the amoral behavior, or enabling thereof, by those in public office.

 White people get it wrong that we are inherently deserving of better jobs, healthcare, education, property, and respect, and ignore the structures created to ensure it.

-There’s plenty of blame to share.
-Why does it matter?
+There’s plenty of responsibility to share.

-Because until we admit we’re getting things wrong, we can’t get them right.
-We will continue to dig deeper and deeper holes that are harder to get out of.
+Instead, we’ll continue to dig deeper and deeper holes that are harder to get out of.

-So why don’t we just admit it?
-How do we preach into this resistance?
+So why don’t we just admit it when we blow it?

 Preaching Message #1: We’re Human